tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 console.log(person1.occupation); // 'Warrior'
 ```

-As you continue to be exposed to languages you will see that some languages access data in different
+Upon exposure to more languages, it will become clear that some languages access data in different
 ways, and even in multiple ways.
-This is useful because it takes less to type, and makes accessing
+The dot operator above can be useful because it takes less to type, and makes
-deeper object easier as well, for example:
+accessing deeper objects easier as well, for example:

 ```ts
 const person1: Record<